Change Started

 Reliance plans for green energy

 According to a Deloitte report, more than 800 million jobs across the globe, which represents about 25 percent of the global workforce are vulnerable to climate extremes and economic transition impacts.
-The report cites, agriculture, transport, construction, conventional energy, and heavy industry & manufacturing as the sectors that will get impacted the most.
-The consequences will be severe in the Asia Pacific and Africa, but that does not mean that it will spare the US, Europe, or other parts of the world.

 This brings us to the positive part of the story, as per Deloitte analysis, more than 300 million additional jobs globally can be created by 2050 if the decarbonization opportunity is managed well by the industry and the policymakers.

-Out of 300 million, more than 80 percent is expected to come from Asia Pacific and Africa.
+Workers from across sectors must expand on their previous roles and work towards reskilling for a green economy.
 Therefore it is more about existing blue-collar and white-collar employees equipping themselves with knowledge about green technologies and sustainable alternatives.

-For example, a fossil-fuel automobile worker can make the switch to a sustainable mobility company, a wheat farmer can look to grow millets, and an accountant can also learn carbon accounting, among many other similar transitions.
+For example, a fossil-fuel automobile worker can switch to a sustainable mobility company, a wheat farmer can look to grow millets, and an accountant can also learn carbon accounting, among many other similar transitions.

 In addition, green-collar jobs will also be needed for the new green sectors like solar, hydrogen, carbon capture, biofuels, plastic alternatives, and meat alternatives, among others, which will need corresponding courses and certifications from educational institutions.